Canon G1 X Mark III vs Leica M10

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon PowerShot G1 X Mark III and Leica M10 (Typ 3656) and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the G1X Mark III and the M10 are recent models that feature in their makers' current product line-up.
+Both the G1X Mark III and the M10 are recent models that are part of the current product line-up.
 The M10 replaced the earlier Leica M Typ 262, while the G1X Mark III followed on from the Canon G1 X Mark II.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So what conclusions can be drawn?
 Is the Canon G1 X Mark III better than the Leica M10 or vice versa?
 The listing below highlights the relative strengths of the two models.